 Going through the spiritual awakening process, embarking on a spiritual path with depth, leads to disintegration and reforming of the identity again and again.

 The question is what happens when this happens too quickly?

 What happens when this occurs suddenly, or at a rate that is too much for the individual, especially one who is resistant, traumatized, or has not consciously learned what is going on yet, to be able to integrate?

-What is more about learning tools (such as how to calibrate the nervous system, consciously create filters, learn discernment) and understanding and learning to discern clearly, and what would be helped by healing trauma?
+What is more about learning tools (such as how to calibrate the nervous system or consciously create filters) and understanding and learning to discern clearly, and what would be helped by healing trauma?